Retrospection/Tetris/README.md

 # Tetris

-A tetris game wrote in pure ECMAScript 5
+A tetris game wrote in almost ECMAScript 5

 ## Tech Stack